cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 - Application developers would need to potentially build their own mempools, which involves a substantial amount of effort.
-- Application-specific remote mempools would currently need to implement their own gossip mechanism (until an interface such as [\#1112] is available).
+- In some cases, application-specific remote mempools would currently need to implement their own gossip mechanism (until an interface such as [\#1112] is available).

 [\#1112]: https://github.com/cometbft/cometbft/discussions/1112
 [\#1117]: https://github.com/cometbft/cometbft/issues/1117